alamin-karno/flutter-crisp-chat/README.md

 #### vii).
 Background messages

-The process of handling background messages is different on native (Android and Apple) and web based platforms.
+The process of handling background messages is different on native Android and Apple platforms.

 There are a few things to keep in mind about your background message handler: